yunduansing/gocommon/README.md

 # gocommon
 common utils in go,like db,kafka,redis...
+# Note
-Note: please do not use to production environment directly unless Comprehensive testing by yourself
+please do not use to production environment directly unless Comprehensive testing by yourself